-• If the proxy systems restrict web navigation, do one of the following:

-Proxy to allow navigation to https://.prodNNN.genesysengage.com

-- Allow access to any URL constructed of the prodNNN.genesysengage.com domain, including any URL constructed of the regional API sub-domains, such as api01-eastus2.prodNNN.genesysengage.com Or api01-westus2.prodNNN.genesysengage.com. - Allow access to the URLs of the services you use.
+- If the proxy systems restrict web navigation, do one of the following: - Allow access to any URL constructed of the genesyscloud.com domain. - Allow access to the URLs of the services you use.

 Note that there are applications that instruct the browser to send requests to additional Genesys Multicloud CX URLs.
 For example: